Getting Started

 macOS

-python shortcut_launcher.py --install - The companion needs Accessibility permission: System Settings > Privacy & Security > Accessibility
+- The installer requests Accessibility access.
+Approve it under System Settings > Privacy & Security > Accessibility so the Companion can paste text and handle global hotkeys.

 Windows